wenliangdai/react-audioplayer/README.md

 $ npm start
 ```
 Then a localhost is open on port 8080.

+## ChangeLog
+Details changes for each release are documented in the [release notes](https://github.com/wenliangdai/react-audioplayer/releases) or the `ChangeLog.md` file.

 ## Need help or find a bug?
 - github issues